 - You won’t be charged for closing your account.

-- There is no financial advice or support available from human experts although their customer support is excellent.
+- There is no financial advice available from human experts although their customer support is excellent.

 - There are no additional perks for high earners, beyond the drop to 0.4% annually.